 As are the rules, when an offer is made and a counter offer presented a buyer cannot then counter the counter offer.
 If the buyer wants to pursue it further they need to re-open negotiations with a new offer.

-My first thought was “how should I know?”
-You’re her Realtor, don’t you guys ever talk.
+How should I know?
+You’re her REALTOR®, don’t you guys ever talk.
 Then I thought about it some more.

 First of all, the answer I got was partly self-serving on the listing agents behalf.
 Instead of getting on the phone with the seller he wanted me to write a new offer.
-This way all he had to do was email it over to her and he was done.
+This way all he had to do was email it over to her and he was done for the evening.

 But, I could also see he was right.